This topic identifies the requirements for loans delivered against a whole loan commitment, including:

 Lenders that want to sell loans to Fannie Mae that contain unique eligibility and underwriting considerations not permissible for delivery via a standard commitment may request a negotiated commitment.

-A Master Agreement between Fannie Mae and the lender is required when the lender is delivering whole loans via a negotiated commitment.
+A variance between Fannie Mae and the lender is required when the lender is delivering whole loans via a negotiated commitment.
 Lenders should contact their Fannie Mae customer account team for details.